 I propose, instead of this weirdly formal and rigid understanding of the beginnings of sexuality, we change the way we talk and think about virginities.
 We should all be able to determine on our own terms if and when we have had virginities, let alone ‘lost’ them.
 I have heard people use the term “sexual debut” in lieu of virginity loss, and despite its camp corniness, I think it speaks much more positively about how we move through our sexual lives as best we can.
 Our sexuality is something to celebrate.

+This piece has been written by an author who wishes to remain anonymous.
 The image accompanying this piece is by Melbourne artist Nicole Thomson.
 You can find her work at http://nicolethomson.tumblr.com/